Peter-gift/alx-system_engineering-devops/0x01-shell_permissions/README.md

-sets the mode of file to 753
+set mode same as olleh